When is the first day of summer 2015? Get information on the 2015 summer solstice facts—plus, fun ways to enjoy summer!

 7 Ways to Celebrate Summer

 How will you celebrate the solstice and all that extra daylight?
-Here are 10 ideas from the editors and from our online General Store:
+Here are 10 ideas from our General Store:

 - Go fishin': We love to get out on the water.
 Consult our free Best Days for Fishing chart—plus, tackle-box and bait tips.

-- Cook outside: There's nothing as tasty as grilled food.
-Have a big cook-out on the solstice.
+- Have a picnic or big cook-out on the solstice.
+See our great grilling recipes!

-- Camp: Plan a camp-out to enjoy the great outdoors.
-Don't forget the best natural insect repellent on Earth to enjoy the outdoors in peace.
+- Camp in the great outdoors.
+Don't forget the best natural insect repellent on Earth.

 - Listen to songbirds: We love our feathered friends.
-Attact birds to your garden with our beautiful bird feeders.
+Attract birds to your garden with our beautiful bird feeders.

 - Temperatures rise and lazy days ensue.
 Relax and read a book!
 See our great books and guides.

 Did You Know?